IMMM-SFA/nelson_etal_2021_scidata/README.md

 2. Download and install the supporting input data required to conduct the experiement from [Input data](#input-data)

-3. Run the following scripts in the `workflow` directory to re-create this experiment:
+3. To generate the suitablity data:

 | Script Name | Description | How to Run |
 | --- | --- | --- |